BA (History), MA (English), MPhil (Language & Literature), MLn (Library Science)

 BFA Interior Design and Commercial Art

 Marcia received her BFA degree from the University of Georgia in Interior Design and Commercial Art.
 From 1956 - 1973, Marcia did displays at Rice's Casual Shop (two stores).
 During the 1970's, Marcia took oil painting with Walt Martin, Instructor - Evening at Emory; Oil and Acrylics/Experimental Painting with Katherine Mitchell, Instructor - Atlanta College of Art; and took two courses at GSU for Teacher Certification in Art (Art for the Elementary School and a graduate course in Educational Psychology).
 From 1975 - 1982, she took courses at Emory in the Art History artment including Modern Architecture, History of Modern Art, Drawing and Pottery.

-Charlie received his BA degree from Davidson College and his JD from Emory Law School.
-He retired in 2013 after 34 years of service in the Georgia Attorney General’s Office.
-Charlie has had a lifelong interest in the history and historiography of the American Civil War, and particularly in the ways in which the supposedly defeated former Confederates have been allowed to reshape our national memory of the causes and consequences of that terrible conflict.
+Charlie received a BA in English from Davidson College in 1970, and a JD from Emory Law School in 1975.
+He retired from the Georgia Attorney General's Office in 2013 after 24 years of service in various capacities, first in civil litigation, and later as a prosecutor and Director of the Georgia Medicaid Fraud Control Unit.
+Charlie has a lifelong interest in the history and historiography of the American Civil War, and particularly in the ways in which the supposedly defeated former Confederates have been allowed to reshape our national memory of the causes and consequences of that terrible conflict.

 BA, Managing Partner at Corporate Finance Associates, Inc., President and COO of Corbin, Ltd.